Codiaeum variegatum (Croton Plants) Care Indoors, Common Problems & Remedies

-Crotons (Codiaeum variegatum) require bright light with some direct sunlight, average warmth, above average humidity and consistently moist, rich, well-drained, all purpose soil coupled with fortnightly feeding in the growing season.
+Crotons (Codiaeum variegatum) require bright light with some sunlight, warm and humid conditions, and consistently moist, rich, well-drained soil coupled with fortnightly feeding in the growing season.

-Joseph's Coat may not be easy to grow under room conditions due to their requirement for high humidity and bright light but if they are cared for appropriately, they make resilient and beautiful plants ideal for home decor.
-They are among the best plants for a sunny balcony.
+Crotons may not be easy to grow under room conditions due to their requirement for high humidity and bright light but if they are cared for appropriately, they make resilient and beautiful plants ideal for home decor.

 Croton Plant, Codiaeum variegatum